mblanchard/angular-docs/slides.md

 # Recap:
 #### Angular
- - Uses TypeScript - think JS with types
+ - TypeScript - think JS with types
  - Components use @Component, two-way data binding to DOM
  - Services use @Injectable, and are singletons, single-purpose, and stateful
  - Modules handle importing, exporting